cryingdev/lockharts-forge/PROJECT_MAP.md

   - `types/` and `models/`:
     - Define TypeScript types (`game-state.ts`, `inventory.ts`, etc.) and domain models (`Equipment.ts`, `Mercenary.ts`).
 - **Notes**:
-  - `GameContext` effectively defines the in-memory “GameState”.
+  - `GameContext` is now mounted only when the player enters the Game View, ensuring a fresh state on "New Game".

 ### Data Layer